-The Office of the Dean of Students assists students who are considering withdrawing from the university.
-The student and staff member discuss personal, financial and academic implications of withdrawal.
-The staff member will provide and assist the student with the proper withdrawal application form.
+The Office of the Dean of Students assists students who are considering withdrawing from the university after the first three weeks of the semester.
+The student and staff member discuss personal, financial and academic implications including pertinent policies and procedures directly involved with their withdrawal.
+The staff member will provide and assist the student with the proper withdrawal procedure.
+Details regarding the process are located online.